Episode 88: The Most Important Advice About YOUR Recovery

 If you’ve joined the program already and you are part of our community, this is your loving kick in the butt, sister.
 Make your healing a priority.
 If you are not inside that program every day, if you’re not taking out your workbook, it’s not enough.
 You almost need to memorize that program.

-Also, I haven’t mentioned this in a while, but we have another podcast which is amazing.
-Thank you for all the amazing feedback and loving support for that.
+Also, listen to the Wife of an Alcoholic Podcast.
+I haven’t mentioned this in a while, but we have another podcast which is amazing.
 It’s called Love Over Addiction, and it’s me interviewing and coaching women in our community.

 Their stories will blow your mind.
-You will listen to them, and you will say, “Mmm, that is me.”
-And that is proof that we are all in this together.
+You will listen to them, and you will say, “That is me.”
+And that’s proof that we are all in this together.

 You are not alone.
-I’m here for you.
+I am here for you.